tucats/ego/LANGUAGE.md

 &nbsp;

 # Introduction to _Ego_ Language <a name="intro"></a>

-_Version 1.1_
+Version 1.1

 This document describes the language _Ego_, which is a scripting language and tool set patterned off of the _Go_ programming language.
 The _Ego_ language name is a portmanteaux for _Emulated Go_.
 The data types and language statements are very similar to _Go_ with a few notable exceptions:

+* The _Ego_ type system is simpler than Go, and does not yet offer the idea of typed interfaces.
-* If enabled by settings, _Ego_ offers a try/catch model for intercepting runtime errors
+* If enabled by settings, _Ego_ offers language extensions such as a try/catch model for intercepting runtime errors and "optional" values similar to Swift.
 * The language can be run with either dynamic or static typing.
+The default is dynamic, so variable type binding occurs at the moment of use as opposed to part of the compilation process.
-* The available set of packages that support runtime functionality is limited.
+* The available set of packages that support runtime functionality is significantly limited.

 The _Ego_ language is run using the `ego` command-line interface.
-This provides the ability to run a program from an external text file, to interactivly enter _Ego_ programming statements, or to run _Ego_ programs as web services.
-This functionality is documented elsewhere; this guide focusses on writing _Ego_ programs regardless of the runtime environment.
+This provides the ability to run a program from an external text file, to interactively enter _Ego_ programming statements, or to run _Ego_ programs as web services.
+This functionality is documented elsewhere;
+this guide focusses on writing _Ego_ programs regardless of the runtime environment.

 The _Ego_ language is Copyright 2020, 2021 by Tom Cole, and is freely available for any use, public or private, including commercial software.
 The only requirement is that any software that incorporates or makes use of _Ego_ or the packages written by Tom Cole to support must include a statement attributing authorship to _Ego_ and it's runtime environment to Tom Cole.

 &nbsp;
 &nbsp;

 # Data Types<a name="datatypes"></a>

 The _Ego_ language supports a number of base types which express a single value of some type (string, integer, boolean, etc.).
-These base types can be members of complex types consisting of arrays (ordered lists) and structs (key/value pairs).
-Additionally, the user can create types based on the base or complex types, such as a type describing a structure that records information about an employee; this type can be used to create instances of the structure, etc.
+These base types can be members of complex types consisting of arrays (ordered lists), maps (dynamic types key/value pairs) and structs (field-name/value pairs).
+Additionally, the user can create types based on the base or complex types, such as a type describing a structure that records information about an employee;
+this type can be used to create instances of the structure, etc.

 ## Base Types<a name="basetypes"></a>

 A value can be a base type; when it is a base type is contains only one value at a time, and that value has a specific type.
 These are listed here.

 &nbsp;